-There are generally two types of wheel stop that we install.
+There are generally two types of wheel stop that we install–concrete and plastic.
 Here in the Dallas, TX area, wheel stops are typically 72” long–long enough for both front or rear wheels of a vehicle to touch the wheel stop.
 C & D offers wheel stop installation services all over the DFW area and beyond.
 We have been installing wheel stops since 1981.

-Concrete Wheel Stops
+Concrete Wheel Stop/Parking Block

 Plastic Wheel Stops

 Plastic wheel stops are more expensive than concrete wheel stops, however, their advantage is they look better and are more durable. plastic wheel stops come pre-colored from the manufacturer.
-They are manufactured with a dye that colors it all the way through so the color will not wear off over time and they don’t scuff as much as their concrete counterparts.
-We usually install these wheel stops with concrete anchors or epoxy.
+They are manufactured with a dye that colors the plastic all the way through so the color will not wear off over time and they don’t scuff as much as their concrete counterparts.
+We usually install these wheel stops with concrete anchors, rebar, or epoxy.
 You can also buy wheel stops made from recycled plastic, these are useful if you are managing a building with a LEED certification.
 Right: plastic wheel stop from Barco Products.

 Installing Wheel Stops in Parking Garages

 When installing wheel stops in parking garages, you will need to consider how you want them attached to the concrete.
-They can be attached either by anchor or epoxy.
+They can be attached either by anchor, rebar, or epoxy.
 Anchoring them will insure that they will not move over time.
 Once installed, they are effectively permanent.
 Installing wheel stops with epoxy is effective but over time, they will come loose and must be reattached.

-Epoxy is the most cost-effectively way to install wheel stops in a parking garage because of post-tension cables.
+Epoxy is the most cost-effective way to install wheel stops in a parking garage because of post-tension cables.
 These cables give the suspended concrete its strength and must be located with specialized equipment and marked prior to making any holes in the concrete.
 The cost of locating the cables makes it much more expensive to anchor wheel stops into a parking garage.